chrisjsherm/stripe-api-client-typescript/README.md

 1. Install the [Stripe CLI](https://stripe.com/docs/stripe-cli).
 2. Copy `.env.example` as `.env` and fill in the values with your configuration.

-### FusionAuth

-Create an API key for the `.env` file with access to the following:

-- /api/group/member POST DELETE
-- /api/user GET
-- /api/user/verify-email PUT

-Create a Group for the `.env` file named "Subscription: Basic".

-Configure a Webhook pointing to this server at the path `/webhooks/fusion-auth` with `user.email.verified` enabled.

-- Configure your tenant to have its `user.email.verified` webhook enabled and set the transaction so that all webhooks must succeed.

 ### Stripe

 PaymentIntent objects should have a metadata entry with a key of `customer_id`